gianguitar/spectral-jekyll-theme/_posts/2019-01-26-heading-to-namm-show-heres-some-pro-tips-for-you.md

 layout: post
 title:  "Heading to The NAMM Show?
 Here's Some Pro Tips For You!"
 categories: Guitar
-date:   2019-01-26
+description: Definitely one of the best places to network and learn all about musical products and upcoming innovations in pro audio and event technology, hands-down.
-excerpt: "Definitely one of the best places to network and learn all about musical products and upcoming innovations in pro audio and event technology, hands-down."
+comments: true
-image: "/images/nmm.jpg"
+image: nam.jpg
 ---
 The NAMM Show is well underway!
 The 2019 NAMM Show is currently located and being held at the Anaheim convention center in Anaheim, CA and will run from January 24-27.